You’ve probably heard about the concerns about xylitol causing digestive upset, but have you wondered if xylitol causes tumors?

 I assume that this is the “source” the WebMD and RxList are referring to.

 Also, it is important to keep in mind that WebMD and RxList cross-syndicate, so they may be using each other as a source.

 However, this second source is interesting.

 2. Mice Bladder Tumors and Xylitol

-In summary, male mice eating a diet consisting of 10-20% xylitol developed bladder stones. (see the full study here)
+In summary, male mice eating a diet consisting of 10-20% xylitol developed bladder stones. (source)

 “Some of the mice that developed bladder stones also had bladder inflammation and benign and malignant tumors.
 Female mice developed no unusual symptoms, and neither did male mice fed xylitol as 2% of their diet.”